elliotgoodrich/includeguardian/README.md

 Some of these suggestion are probably not feasible, for example removing `#include <foo.hpp>` from `foo.cpp`.

-Additionally, IncludeGuard will warn developers when they open a pull request that they are adding in an include directive that is particularly expensive.
+Additionally, IncludeGuardian will warn developers when they open a pull request that they are adding in an include directive that is particularly expensive.
 This should be configurable by the user, for example warn if an include directive is in the top decile of expensive directives.

 Although creating the initial list may be expensive, IncludeGuard should strive to have a quick response on new pull requests.